 Black Diamond Solution 150 Merino Quarter Zip - Women's

 Perhaps one of the most important pieces of gear to consider is the one that sits next to your skin.
-The best women's long underwear do their job by wicking away moisture and transporting it away from your skin to ensure that you stay dry.
+A great pair of women's long underwear do their job by wicking away moisture and transporting it away from your skin to ensure that you stay dry.

 Many of us go to the wild to escape the tether of modern communications, but we may still want the ability to keep in touch or call for help in an emergency.
 Enter the array of satellite messengers, personal locator beacons, and other backcountry communication technologies.
 We've been testing these devices for almost 10 years, and below are our favorites.

-If you are in the backcountry and have devices you want to keep charged, check out some of the best portable solar chargers to stay juiced up.
+If you are in the backcountry and have devices you want to keep charged, check out some of portable solar chargers to stay juiced up.
 Here are our favorites.

 If you want a navigation system that fits on your wrist, tracks your heart rate, logs your miles, and allows you to track your stats later, a top-ranked GPS watch could be a good investment.
 Our favorite models for backcountry use feature a dedicated ABC (Altimeter, Barometer, and Compass) and bread-crumb mapping, and offer essential info at a glance.